pytorch/pytorch/docs/source/notes/ddp.rst

 -----------------------

 - `distributed.py <https://github.com/pytorch/pytorch/blob/v1.4.0/torch/nn/parallel/distributed.py>`__:
   is the Python entry point for DDP.
-It implements the initialization and the ``forward`` function for the ``nn.parallel.DistributedDataParallel`` module which call into C++ libraries.
+It implements the initialization steps and the ``forward`` function for the ``nn.parallel.DistributedDataParallel`` module which call into C++ libraries.
+Its ``_sync_param`` function performs intra-process parameter synchronization when one DDP process works on multiple devices, and it also broadcast model buffers from rank0 to all other ranks.
+  The inter-process parameter synchronization happens in ``Reducer.cpp``.

 - `comm.h <https://github.com/pytorch/pytorch/blob/v1.4.0/torch/csrc/distributed/c10d/comm.h>`__:
   implements the coalesced broadcast helper function which is invoked to